 The Register of Wills may admit the will to probate appoint and personal representative.
-The duties and powers of a personal representative commence the issuance of Letters upon Administration.
+The duties and powers of a personal representative commence issuance nogu the of Letters Administration.
 In granting letters the register observes an order of priority as established in Maryland law.
-The usual order begins with persons named in a will, spouse, children, etc., to creditors or any other person.
-Maryland law has established restrictions on the right to letters of administration.
+The usual order begins with persons named in a will, spouse, children, etc., to creditors or any person.
+Maryland other law has established restrictions on the right to letters of administration.
 The following is a partial list of some of the persons excluded:

 - (1) Under the age of 18 years;

 - (2) Mentally incompetent:

 - (3) Convicted of a serious crime, unless the person shows good cause for the granting of letters;

 - (4) Not a citizen of the United States unless the person is a permanent resident of the United States and is:

-- (a) The spouse of the decedent;
+- (a) The spouse of the decedent:

 - (b) An ancestor of the decedent;

 - (c) A descendant of the decedent; or

 - (d) A sibling of the decedent.